hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 ### When to use

-- Allows users to move between different views within the same context.
+- To move between different views within the same context.

-### When not to use

-- For navigation, consider navigation, [Standalone Links](/components/link/standalone), or [Breadcrumb](/components/breadcrumb).

-### Usage examples

 !!!
 Do